If appearing on NBC’s "The Voice" is Tanner James’ ticket to his 15 minutes of fame, he’s got about 14:40 left to go.

 The 19-year-old became the second Provoan chosen to join Usher’s team in the episode that aired Monday, which is great.
 James was, however, part of a montage, meaning we got to hear him sing for about 10 seconds in a 20-second appearance.

 "They actually didn’t show a whole lot last night, unfortunately," James said.

 What we missed is (a) Usher was the only one of four judges to turn his chair around, indicating an interest in James joining his team; and (b) how quickly Usher indicated that interest.

-James becomes not only the second Provo resident to join Usher’s team, but he and Madilyn Paige — who was selected in an episode that aired last week — both attended Timpview High, where they had the same choir teacher.
+James becomes not only the second Utahn and the second Provoan to join Usher’s team, but he and Madilyn Paige — who was selected in an episode that aired last week — both attended Timpview High, where they both had the same choir teacher.